MicrosoftDocs/CortanaSkillsKit/docs/skills/skill-review-guidelines.md

 #### 2.5.12

-All Cortana Skills require a privacy policy and a terms of service.
-Microsoft has provided [Privacy policy](privacy-policy-guidelines.md) and [Terms of Use](terms-of-use.md) guidelines that may help you comply with these requirements.
+All Cortana Skills require a privacy policy and defined terms of service.
+Microsoft has provided guidelines that may help you comply with these requirements ([Privacy policy](privacy-policy-guidelines.md) and [Terms of Use](terms-of-use.md)).
 You agree to assume all risk and liability arising from your use of these resources, and that Microsoft is not responsible for any issues arising out of your use of them.

+The privacy policy and terms of service must be generally available, and accessible to any user.
+Web pages are the preferred method of delivery.
+Please don't ask users to download documents containing the policy or terms, as this could violate the security guidelines described in section [2.2 Security](#2.2-Security) of this document.

 ### 2.6 Localization